fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/Remove-AzureRmDnsZone.md

 You can pass a **DnsZone** object using the *Name* parameter or by using the pipeline operator, or alternatively you can specify the *ZoneName* and *ResourceGroupName* parameters.

-The *Confirm* parameter and $ConfirmPreference pn_PowerShell_short variable can be used to control the standard pn_PowerShell_short confirmation behavior.
+You can use the Confirm parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

-Because of the potential impact of deleting an in-use zone, a second level of confirmation is used in addition to the standard pn_PowerShell_short behavior described above.
-This is controlled using the *Force* parameter.

 When specifying the zone using a **DnsZone** object (passed via the pipeline or *Zone* parameter), the zone is not deleted if it has been changed in Azure DNS since the local **DnsZone** object was retrieved (only operations directly on the DNS zone resource count as changes, operations on record sets within the zone do not).
 This provides protection for concurrent zone changes.